-Nursing homes exist to care for the most frail and vulnerable members of our society.
+Nursing homes exist to care for the frailest and vulnerable members of our society.
 Placing a loved one in a nursing home is never an easy decision, but family members typically find peace in making such a decision with the knowledge that their loved one will be kept safe.

 Most nursing home residents are well cared for throughout their stay, but sometimes things go wrong.
 When things go wrong, nursing home residents can suffer catastrophic injuries.
 They can be abused, and they can be neglected.